jianqih/jq_website/content/_index.md

         - [From LaTeX to Quarto(in Chinese)](https://www.jianqihuang.com/tutorials/quarto-0318.pdf)
     - title: "Notes"
       about: |
-        - [Machine Learning(in Chinese)](https://www.jianqihuang.com/tutorials/ml-12-19.pdf) : It's about the Machine Learning included the linear model, clustering, SVM, GD, Decision Tree etc.
+        - [Machine Learning(in Chinese)](https://www.jianqihuang.com/notes/ml-12-19.pdf) : It's about the Machine Learning included the linear model, clustering, SVM, GD, Decision Tree etc.
-        - [Stochastic Calculus(in Chinese)](https://www.jianqihuang.com/tutorials/sc-12-19.pdf): It's a note introducing the basic concept in Stochastic Calculus such as Martingale, conditional expectation.
+        - [Stochastic Calculus(in Chinese)](https://www.jianqihuang.com/notes/sc-12-19.pdf): It's a note introducing the basic concept in Stochastic Calculus such as Martingale, conditional expectation.
-        - [Statistics and Probability(in Chinese)](https://www.jianqihuang.com/tutorials/probablity-statstics-230217.pdf): It contains the core concepts in Statistics and Probability.
+        - [Statistics and Probability(in Chinese)](https://www.jianqihuang.com/notes/probablity-statstics-0217.pdf): It contains the core concepts in Statistics and Probability.
 Moreover, it has rich cases in economics and finance helps learners understand the economic or financial reality more accurate.
-        - [Bayesian Statistics(in Chinese)](https://www.jianqihuang.com/tutorials/Bayes0304.pdf): It's about the Bayesian Statistics and how we using the prior distribution to calculate the posterior distribution.
+        - [Bayesian Statistics(in Chinese)](https://www.jianqihuang.com/notes/Bayes0304.pdf): It's about the Bayesian Statistics and how we using the prior distribution to calculate the posterior distribution.

 ---

 ## Biography

-My name is Huang Jianqi, an undergraduate college student from central university of fiancne and economics.
-I have great interest in learning programming especially R and Julia.
-I like economics.
+My name is Huang Jianqi, an undergraduate college student from central university of finance and economics.
+I have great interest in programming especially in the field of economics and finance.